hendriklhf/HLE/README.md

 # HLE
-A class library containing usefull methods and data lists.
+A library containing useful methods and data lists.